wouter1006/Human-tracking-Orbbec-Astra-ROS/README.md

 ```
 cd ..
 cd bin
-./ SimpleBodyViewer-SFML
+./SimpleBodyViewer-SFML
 ```
-If the program is installed correctly, a new window pops up wich recognizes a human and draws a skeleton in the picture.
+If the program is installed correctly, a new window pops up wich recognizes a human and draws a skeleton in the picture as shown below.
 ### astra_body_msgs
 The next step is to clone the package with the message type for the astra_body_tracker from this github repository: https://github.com/shinselrobots/body_tracker_msgs.
-In the terminal go to the source of your catkin_ws and clone and build this package:
+In the terminal go to the source of your /catkin_ws and clone and build this package:
 ```
 cd catkin_ws/src
 git clone https://github.com/shinselrobots/body_tracker_msgs.git